ni/nimi-python/docs/nidmm/functions.rst

         Specifies the number of waveform points to return.
-You specify the total number of points that the DMM acquires in the **Waveform Points** parameter of :py:func:`nidmm.Unknown` The default value is 1.
+You specify the total number of points that the DMM acquires in the **Waveform Points** parameter of :py:func:`nidmm.configure_waveform_acquisition`.
+The default value is 1.